 Business format franchising is the most common form.
-Popular examples include Pizza Hut, Subway and KFC.
 Basically, the franchisor grants a license to sell well-known (usually trademarked) products and services to the franchisee.

 Buying a franchise: advantages

 Buying a franchise means you don't need to come up with a business idea or start completely from scratch.
-Instead you benefit from the reputation, experience and expertise of an established business.
+Instead, you benefit from the reputation, experience and expertise of an established business.

 Franchisors want their franchisees to succeed, which is why they provide support through training, product development, marketing, advertising and management services.